simoncblyth/opticks/docs/opticks.rst

 A recent Scientific Linux is the target platform for production running of Opticks, but I am happy to try to help with installations on any Linux supported by CUDA.

-Most development has been done on macOS (late 2013 MacBook pro : the last Mac laptop with an NVIDIA GPU) with occasional ports to keep thinks working on Scientific Linux.
+Initial development was done on macOS (late 2013 MacBook pro : the last Mac laptop with an NVIDIA GPU) with occasional ports to keep thinks working on Scientific Linux.
+But now due to the lack of Macs with NVIDIA GPUs development has moved to Linux CentOS 7 and Scientific Linux.